Mastizaade: Plot

-They both win a chance to go on a trip with Laila and Lily where they meet their strict father, sex-addict mother and a gay brother, Das who is after Sunny.
+Soon, Sunny falls in love with Laila and Aditya falls in love with Lily.
+They participate in a sex addiction prevention event held by the twins, where Laila strips to test the men's erection.
+Everyone fails except Aditya who erects after getting touched by Lily.
+To his disappointment, he finds that Lily has a boyfriend named Deshpremi.
+They both win a chance to go on a trip with Laila and Lily where they meet their strict father, sex-addict mother, and a gay brother, Das who is after Sunny.
 In a series of comedic events, which leads to a climactic chase where Sunny, Aditya, Laila and Lily try to evade their family.
-They accidentally find themselves stuck on a rat glue factory and the conveyor belt leads them towards a cutter.
-While fighting each other, Lily falls on the machine and gets stuck and Aditya frees her while stripping her to her underwear in the process.
-Sunny explains that in order to protect themselves they need to strip down their clothes to create a rope that can reach the lever and shut it down.
+They accidentally find themselves stuck in a rat glue factory, and the conveyor belt leads them towards a cutter.
+While fighting each other, Lily falls on the machine and gets stuck, and Aditya frees her while stripping her to her underwear in the process.
+Sunny explains that in order to protect themselves, they need to strip down their clothes to create a rope that can reach the lever and shut it down.
 They all strip to underwear and succeed.
 The father forgives Aditya and Sunny and they happily marry their loved ones.
-After their marriage, Laila puts a coin on Sunny again and performs a seductive dance and rips her saree to reveal her breasts in pink bra which causes Sunny an erection and sends the coin flying above to the upper floor.
+After their marriage, Laila puts a coin on Sunny again, performs a seductive dance, and rips her saree to reveal her pink bra, which causes Sunny an erection and sends the coin flying above to the upper floor.